rashendra/premier/README.md

 User should enter a valid values for the K and N. No validations has been applied in this scenario.
 # Data structures used
     In the example I have used a simple List to hold the children.
+    I have used a model Child, only to hold an id and a name.
+This can be eliminated and reduced for a List<Integer> to improve memory.

 # Runtime order complexity
     The above progarm will loop exactly n-1 times until there is only one element/child left in the list.